radiator-software/radiator-faq/_pages/faq.md

 ### [What is the best RADIUS server?](#best-radius-server)

-From our point of view, Radiator AAA Server is the best choice for RADIUS, Diameter and other AAA server needs.
-Because of the flexibility of Radiator, our customers call it the Swiss Army knife of RADIUS servers.
-More info on Radiator can be found from Radiator product site: https://radiatorsoftware.com/products/radiator/
+From our point of view, Radiator AAA Server is the best choice for **RADIUS**, **Diameter** and other **AAA** server needs.
+Because of the flexibility of Radiator, our customers call it the *Swiss Army knife of RADIUS servers*.
+More info on Radiator can be found from Radiator product site [https://radiatorsoftware.com/products/radiator/]()